Hey Nutrition Lady

 Strawberry season is the best season, ammiright?!
 There are so many delicious things you can do with them, but it hardly gets any better than eating a sun-warmed strawberry right from the basket.

-You can make strawberry jam (I love the fresh flavour of strawberry freezer jam), or you can add fresh sliced strawberries to your overnight oats.
+You can make strawberry jam (I love the fresh flavour of strawberry chia jam), or you can add fresh sliced strawberries to your overnight oats.
 I also love strawberries (fresh or frozen) in my fruit on the bottom yogurt cups.

 But today, my friends, we're going to make strawberry popsicles.